carloscaverobarca/jenkins-pipelines/docker-selenium/README.md

 # Instructions

-- Create a new `Pipeline` job and configure your `SCM` repository containing the Jenkinsfile.
+- Create a new `Pipeline` job and configure your `SCM` containing the Jenkinsfile or clone this repo as an example.

 # External resources